B.A., English Literature, McGill University

 Kathy wrote numerous books on learning activities for kids and families.
 These include World Myths and Legends: 25 Projects You Can Build Yourself (Nomad Press, 2010), Make: Paper Inventions: Machines that Move, Drawings that Light Up, and Wearables and Structures You Can Cut, Fold, and Roll (Maker Media, 1st edition, 2015), and Musical Inventions: DIY Instruments to Toot, Tap, Crank, Strum, Pluck, and Switch On (Maker Media, 1st edition, 2017).

-Kathy holds a BA in English Literature from McGill University in Montreal and studied Illustration at Parsons School of Design.
+Kathy has a Bachelor of Arts degree in English Literature from McGill University in Montreal and studied Illustration at Parsons School of Design.